containers/podman.io/docs/index.md

 podman images
 ```

 **Note**: Podman searches in different registries.
-Therefore it is recommend
-to use the full image name (_docker.io/library/httpd_ instead of
+To make sure you're pulling the correct image, use the full image name (_docker.io/library/httpd_ instead of _httpd_).
-_httpd_) to ensure, that you are using the correct image.

 ### Running a container